denko-rb/denko-piboard/README.md

 gem install dino-piboard
 ```

-**Note:** Add `sudo` before `gem install` and `gem uninstall` if using the system Ruby preinstalled on the Pi.
-Rubies installed with [`rbenv`](https://github.com/rbenv/rbenv) shouldn't require it.
+**Note:** Add `sudo` before `gem install` if using the system Ruby.
+Rubies from [`rbenv`](https://github.com/rbenv/rbenv) won't need it.

 ## Pi Setup
 I2C, SPI and the hardware UART are disabled on the Pi by default.
 Enable them with the built in utility:
 ```shell
 sudo raspi-config
 ```

 Select "Interfacing Options" from the menu and enable as needed.
 More info in the [Features](#features) section.

 #### pigpiod

-The `pigpio` package includes `pigpiod`, which runs in the background as root, providing GPIO access.
+The `pigpio` C library includes `pigpiod`, which runs in the background as root, providing GPIO access.
 Ruby scripts won't work if it isn't running.
-It should only need to be started once per boot.
+You should only need to start it once per boot.
 You can script it to start automatically, or start it manually with:

 ```shell
 sudo pigpiod -s 10
 ```

-**Note:** `-s 10` tells `pigpiod` to tick every 10 microseconds (maximum), reducing CPU usage.
-Default is 5.
+**Note:** `-s 10` sets `pigpiod` to tick every 10 microseconds, reducing CPU usage.
+Valid values are: 1,2,4,5,8,10 (5 default).

 ## Features